khuedoan/homelab/README.md

 Current status: **ALPHA**

-This project utilizes [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) to automate provisioning, operating, and updating self-hosted services in my homelab.
+This project utilizes [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) and [GitOps](https://www.weave.works/technologies/gitops) to automate provisioning, operating, and updating self-hosted services in my homelab.
 It can be used as a highly customizable framework to build your own homelab.

 <!-- TODO -->